-Dawkins’ contributions since arriving on The Farm have come in the form of both team and individual success, most notably guiding the Cardinal to the 2014 NCAA Tournament Sweet 16 and the 2012 Postseason NIT championship.
+Dawkins’ contributions since arriving on The Farm have come in the form of both team and individual success, most notably guiding the Cardinal to the 2014 NCAA Tournament Sweet 16 and Postseason NIT championships in 2012 and 2015.

-Dawkins has also made significant strides off the court, with the 2014 recruiting class representing the latest top-20 crop of freshmen to arrive on The Farm.
-Even more impressively, that same young talent is being developed quickly.
+Dawkins has also made significant recruiting strides off the court and that same young talent is being developed quickly.
 In 2012, Chasson Randle became the fourth player to earn All-Freshman Team status among conference players during Dawkins' tenure following a six-year period in which only two Cardinal rookies were honored.
+The consummate student-athlete, Randle flourished in all areas under Dawkins’ mentorship, finishing his career as Stanford’s all-time scoring leader while becoming the program’s first Academic All-America First Team selection since 2006.

-Two years ago, Stanford finished 19-15 overall, advancing to the second round of the NIT.
+Three years ago, Stanford finished 19-15 overall, advancing to the second round of the NIT.
 In Pac-12 action, the Cardinal finished 9-9, sweeping the season series against California for the first time since 2008 and notching a 76-52 upset of No. 10/12 Oregon at Maples Pavilion.
-Meanwhile, Powell and Huestis made significant strides.
 Named the Pac-12 Most Improved Player, Powell was the only conference player ranked among the league's top-10 in both scoring and rebounding.
 Huestis developed into one of the league’s premier defensive performers, averaging 10.5 points and 9.0 rebounds while compiling 71 blocks.

 The Cardinal closed out the 2010-11 season at 15-16.
 Fielding a team without a senior for the first time in school history, Dawkins put his rookies in a position to excel.
 In addition to making more starts (47) than any other Pac-10 team, Stanford's freshmen logged the highest percentage of minutes played (41.7) and accounted for the highest percentage of scoring (40.3).
 Additionally, Stanford was represented with four all-league picks overall, the most since four members of the Cardinal's 2008 Sweet 16 squad were recognized.